n8nhackers/n8n-nodes-document-generator/README.md

 * Render all input items in one template
 * Render one input item per template

+## Dependencies
+If you install this node, n8n will install automatically next extra npm packages:
+* handlebars: required to work with Handlebars templates

 ## Samples

 ### All input items in one template